-IP TAKE: Monell's biggest focus is its namesake research center.
-Its widespread giving makes its priorities hard to pin down, but science research is unquestionably close to this funder’s heart, and it accepts unsolicited online inquiries.
+IP TAKE: Monell's primary focus is its namesake research center.
+It supports a variety of causes, but science research a clear priority.
+It accepts unsolicited online inquiries.

 The foundation's signature program is the Monell Chemical Senses Center, which is associated with the University of Pennsylvania and bills itself as “world’s only independent, non-profit scientific institute dedicated to interdisciplinary basic research on the senses of taste and smell.”
-The center was founded in 1967 with a $1 million grant from Ambrose Monell, and since then the funder has given about another $1 million a year.
+The center was founded in 1967 with a $1 million grant from Ambrose Monell, and it receives about another $1 million yearly.

-The rest of Monell's giving is less specifically targeted, but a good deal of it goes to research.
-Each year, the foundation has regularly given dozens of grants.
-Most have fallen in the $25,000 to $100,000 range, but a smaller portion have reached $300,000 or higher.
-Past grants can be viewed here, and the foundation has also highlighted a few success stories.
+The rest of Monell's grantmaking is less specifically targeted, but a good deal of it goes to research.
+Each year, the foundation regularly awards dozens of grants.
+Most fall within the $25,000 to $100,000 range, but a smaller portion have reached $300,000 or higher.
+Past grantees can be viewed here, and featured case studies can be found here.

 Monell frequently supports research to cure diseases, especially cancer.
-In recent years, it has given six-figure grants to the Dana Farber Cancer Institute, the Multiple Myeloma Research Foundation, and Memorial Sloan-Kettering Cancer Center.
+Past grantees in this area include the Dana Farber Cancer Institute, the Multiple Myeloma Research Foundation, and Memorial Sloan-Kettering Cancer Center.

-A nice aspect of the foundation for new grantseekers is that it is open to inquiries year-round.
-Monnell does not accept hard-copy inquiries; your preliminary application must go through the foundation’s online form.
-Four to six weeks after receiving your application, the foundation will let you know whether they want you to submit a full proposal.
+The foundation accepts inquiries from new grantseekers year-round.
+Monnell does not accept hard-copy inquiries; preliminary applications must go through the foundation’s online form.
+The foundation will respond four to six weeks after receiving an application to indicate whether they want a full proposal.